kevinferrare/arduino-st4/README.md

 My first version looked like this (quick and dirty solders, very fragile!):

 ![First prototype](https://raw.githubusercontent.com/kevinferrare/arduino-st4/master/Hardware/prototype_small.png)

+It is also possible to avoid buying the RJ12 cable and the connector by soldering the optocoupler directly to the mount controler.

 ## Flashing the arduino
 Once the hardware is built, you have to upload the code to the arduino.